fr33k3v1n0/The-Art-of-PWN/shellcoding/shellcode0x00.md

 # how to write a shellcdoe:::
 there is many way to write a shellcode.
-It is an art and you master it as long as you make pratice. the purpose of this cours is to help reader become shellcoders. it take time to become skilled in this field. it need many pratice. undertand assambled language is mandatory
+It is an art and you master it as long as you make pratice. the purpose of this cours is to help reader become shellcoders. it take time to become skilled in this field. it need many pratice. undertande assambled language is mandatory

 i will show you free way to write shellcode.

-1 - #   write your program i C langage, compile it and  get the shellcode
+1 - #   write your program in C langage, compile it and  get the shellcode